radeqq007/leetcode-solutions/easy/58. Length of Last Word/README.md

 # 58. Length of Last Word

-This function the length of the last word in a given string:
+This function returns the length of the last word in a given string:

 1. Remove any leading or trailing spaces and splits the string into an array of words.